couchbaselabs/docs-ng/content/couchbase-sdk-node-1.0/tutorial.markdown

 always advisable to keep the index as small as possible.
 Resist the urge to include the full document through emit(meta.id, doc), because it will increase the size of your view indexes.
-If you need to access the full document you can call bucket.get(result.key) to get the individual doc for a single row.
+If you need to access the full document you can call db.get(result.key) to get the individual doc for a single row.
 The resulting retrieval of the document might be slightly out of sync with your view, but it will be fast and efficient.